2 Sqrt 2 2

 The Significance of √2: An Irrational Number

 The square root of 2 (√2) holds a special place in mathematics.
-It's classified as an irrational number, meaning it cannot be expressed as a simple fraction (a ratio of two integers).
+But it's classified as an irrational number, meaning it cannot be expressed as a simple fraction (a ratio of two integers).
 Its decimal representation goes on forever without repeating, a characteristic shared by many other irrational numbers like π (pi).
 The discovery of the irrationality of √2 is attributed to the ancient Greek mathematicians, particularly the Pythagorean school, and it caused a significant paradigm shift in their understanding of numbers and geometry.
 This discovery challenged their foundational belief that all numbers could be expressed as ratios of whole numbers, leading to a deeper exploration of the nature of numbers themselves.

 Geometric Representation: The Diagonal of a Square